NXT UK TV preview: The early lineup for today's show - Pro Wrestling Dot Net

 The following matches and events are advertised for today’s NXT UK television show.

+-An update on when the postponed Walter vs. Ilja Dragunov NXT UK Championship match will take place.

+-“Pretty Deadly” Sam Stoker and Lewis Howley vs. “Subculture” Flash Morgan Webster and Mark Andrews.

 Powell’s POV: NXT UK streams Thursday afternoons at 2CT/3ET on WWE Network.
-Dot Net contributor Laurence Gibbons’ review will be available later today or on Friday morning.
+Dot Net contributor Laurence Gibbons’ review will be available later today, and his members’ exclusive audio reviews are typically available by Friday morning.

 Be the first to comment